 Not quite what you’re looking for?
 Click here to browse other hotels in San Francisco!

-Planning a San Francisco to Big Sur road trip doesn’t take a lot of work when you consider how many incredible places there are to stop and explore along the way.
+Planning a road trip to Big Sur doesn’t take a lot of work when you consider how many incredible places there are to stop and explore along the way.
 The hardest part of it all is deciding where you have the time to visit and what you may have to skip!

-Are you planning an SF to Big Sur road trip?
-Have you visited any of these places before?
+Are you planning to visit Big Sur?
+Have any questions?
 Let us know in the comments!

 Me and my husband visited SF on my 60th birthday, this was a place on my bucket list.
 We had a big to do list while in San Francisco and go to Carmel was one.
 So we drove down to Carmel by the sea and I feel in love!
 I didnt want to leave but we had our hotel in SF so we had to go back for our return flight to St. Louis.
 That was 5 years ago and I still long for San Francisco and Carmel.
 That song is true I left my heart in San Francisco.